 From: Cali, Colombia.
-LA Opera: She will become Resident Conductor in 2022 and make her company debut conducting Lucia di Lammermoor (2022).
+LA Opera: She became Resident Conductor in 2022 and makes her company debut conducting Lucia di Lammermoor (2022).

 Praised for her "attention to orchestral colors" (OperaWire) and ability to create "lightning changes in tempo, meter, and effect" (Boston Musical Intelligencer), Colombian-American Lina González-Granados has distinguished herself nationally and internationally as a talented young conductor of symphonic and operatic repertoire.
 Her spirited interpretations of the orchestral repertoire, as well as her dedication to highlighting new and unknown works by Latin-American composers, have earned her international recognition, most recently as the recipient of the 2021 Sphinx Medal of Excellence, the third prize and ECHO Special Award (European Concert Hall Organization) of La Maestra Competition, and the 2020 and 2021 Solti Foundation US Career Assistance Award.